SwapnilKhandoker101/MailFokus/README.md

   - `backend/`
   - `backend/utility/`

+- You also need to add **Test users email address** to your Google Cloud console project

 ### 2. Clerk Authentication Setup
 - Create an account at [Clerk.dev](https://clerk.dev) and set up a new project.
 - Generate your **Clerk Secret Key** and a **JWT key**.